-Chinese New Year 2022 will fall on Tuesday, February 1 and mark the Year of the Tiger.
-During this special cultural celebration, it’s very common for Chinese people to give the gift of a red envelope (known as 紅包, hóngbāo) to friends and family.
+During Lunar New Year, it’s very common for Chinese people to give the gift of a red envelope (known as 红包, hóngbāo in Mandarin, or 利是, lai-see in Cantonese) to friends and family.
 These long, narrow envelopes are filled with money and symbolize good wishes and luck for the new year ahead.
+While hóngbāo is used in Chinese-speaking communities, “hangpao” is common in Southeast Asian countries like Malaysia, Singapore, and the Philippines.

 What does the colour red symbolize in Chinese Culture?